sdonohoo/forecasting/README.md

 # TSPerf

-TSPerf is a collection of implementations of time-series forecasting algorithms in Azure cloud and comparison of their performance over benchmark datasets.
-Algorithm implementations are compared by model accuracy, training and scoring time and cost.
+TSPerf is a repository of time-series forecasting models with a comprehensive comparison of their performance over provided benchmark data sets, implemented on Azure.
+Model implementations are compared by forecasting accuracy, training and scoring time and cost on Azure compute.
 Each implementation includes all the necessary instructions and tools that ensure its reproducibility.
+We envision TSPerf to become a central repository of time-series forecasting that provides wide coverage of time-series  algorithms, from the very simple to the state of the art in the industry.
+The roadmap of TSPerf can be found [here](docs/roadmap.md).

 The following table summarizes benchmarks that are currently included in TSPerf.

 Benchmark                                   |  Dataset               |  Benchmark directory